chrjoh/limes/README.md

 3. Make it executable: `chmod +x /usr/local/bin/limes`
 4. **Linux:** Allow limes to bind to privileged ports `setcap 'cap_net_bind_service=+ep' /usr/local/bin/limes`

 **Note:** On Mac OS limes server is needed to run as root for the time being.
-Updated to work with the new OSX chip M1

 ## Configuring the Loop Back Device
 The configuration below adds the necessary IP configuration on the loop back device.
 Without this configuration the service can not start.